bakame-php/http-structured-fields/docs/04-containers.md

 > [!IMPORTANT]
 > For ordered maps, the `getByIndex` method returns a list containing exactly 2 entries.
-> The first entry is the member name, the second entry is the member value.
+> The first entry is the member key, the second entry is the member value.
 > For lists, the method directly returns the value.

 To avoid invalid states, `ArrayAccess` modifying methods throw a `ForbiddenOperation`